stas2k/galspanic/README.md

 ![Board design](img/board_design.png)

 This repo contains Kicad sources for a Static RAM expansion board for Sharp X68000 personal computer.
+Please use latest git version of kicad to open the project, or version >6.0 once it gets released.

 ## Design
 The expansion is implemented using 2MB static RAM chips to make the design simpler.